dast1/l4e_iam_role_configuration/configure_IAM_role.md

 ## Part 2: Attach policies to the created IAM role.

-As SageMaker is a managed service, it performs operations on your behalf on the hardware that is managed by SageMaker.
-SageMaker can only perform operations that the user permits i.e. a SageMaker user can grant permissions with an IAM role (execution role), where the user then passes the role when making API calls.

 For the purposed of running this demo, we're going to attach 3 access policies that allow Amazon Lookout For Equipment to access other required AWS Services.